What is Operational Resilience?

 -

-autoResilience helps organizations identify important business services, map dependencies, define and test impact tolerances, and maintain continuous compliance with global operational resilience frameworks including DORA, SAMA, NCA, and ISO 22301.
+autoResilience provides the AI-native GRC platform trusted by leading institutions to identify important business services, map dependencies, set and test impact tolerances, and maintain continuous compliance with DORA, SAMA, NCA, and global resilience frameworks.